 - I am interested in cognitively informed machine learning, which involves the development of machine learning algorithms that leverage insights from human perception and cognition.

 - I build computer simulation models of human cognition that allow us to predict and understand behavior.
 I have worked in the areas of selective attention, awareness, memory, learning, executive control, decision making, and neuropsychological disorders.

 - Using these models, we can determine the most effective means of teaching and the manner in which to best present information for human consumption.
-One project was the Colorado Optimized Language Tutor, which helps students learn facts (e.g., foreign language vocabulary) by scheduling study to promote long-term retention.
+We're just starting a project to instrument smart digital textbooks to boost student learning.
+We also developed the Colorado Optimized Language Tutor, which helps students learn facts (e.g., foreign language vocabulary) by scheduling study to promote long-term retention.
 Here's a link to a recent talk on this project.

 - I use artificial intelligence and machine learning methods to make computer systems smarter and easier to use.
 A past project that got some notoriety was the adaptive house, a control system that learns to manage energy resources (air heat, water heat, lighting, and ventilation) in an actual residence to maximize the satisfaction of the inhabitants and minimize energy consumption.

-- I serve on advisory boards for companies that apply machine learning and pattern recognition methods to interesting real-world problems (Cognilytics, AnswerOn, Imagen Technologies, Sensory, Inc., Exelis Visual Information Solutions)
+- I serve on advisory boards for companies that apply machine learning and pattern recognition methods to challenging real-world problems (AnswerOn, Cognilytics, Exelis Visual Information Solutions, Imagen Technologies, Open Table, Sensory)